/ Disability and Accessibility Resources

 If you have a student approved for captions, you can send your recorded lectures to DAR.
 We use rev.com for captioning.
 In general, turnaround for captions take 12–48 hours.

-When using artificially generated captions, it is important to keep in mind that the accuracy of the captions is based on the sound quality of your video content as well as the clarity of the speakers.
+When using automatically-generated captions, it is important to keep in mind that the accuracy of the captions is based on the sound quality of your video content as well as the clarity of the speakers.
 If the language in your video is very discipline specific or contains complex terminology, this method may not produce accurate captions.
-Since artificially generated captions are not 100% accurate, this should be considered a first step towards creating your own captions.
+Since automatically-generated captions are not 100% accurate, this should be considered a first step towards creating your own captions.

 Cleaning up Captions

-Artificially generated captions may miss some content and/or misinterpret what the speaker is saying.
-Here are a few things to consider when editing artificially generated captions.
+Automatically-generated captions may miss some content and/or misinterpret what the speaker is saying.
+We recommend trying out Jubler Subtitle Εditor to clean up your captions.
+Here are a few things to consider when editing.

 • Make sure that all spoken words are accurate.